jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 **Notes:** The demographics core measure section was split between data models for demographic subsections collected only at baseline (i.e., d1 - d6) and all time points (d7 - d11; o35

 ---------

+### Number Of Days At Non-Alcoholic, Structured Activities

  ```d11b```